diagrams/diagrams-doc/doc/arrow.rst

 The fields `headLength` and `tailLength` are for setting the length of the head and tail.
 The head length is measured from the tip of the head to the start of the joint connecting the head to the shaft.
 And the tail length in an analagous manner.
-They have type `Mesure Double` and the default is `normal`. `headGap` and
+They have type `Measure Double` and the default is `normal`. `headGap` and
 `tailGap` options are fairly self explanatory: they leave space at the end or beginning of the arrow and are also type `Mesure Double`.